First Time User? Sign Up Now

 Treatment of Newly Diagnosed Childhood Soft Tissue Sarcoma

-Added text about the results of a German Cooperative Weichteilsarkom Studiengruppe retrospective analysis of 67 children, adolescents, and young adults with epithelioid sarcoma (cited Sparber-Sauer et al. as reference 209 and level of evidence 3iiA).
+Added text about the results of a retrospective analysis that reviewed COG and EpSSG prospective clinical trials that enrolled patients younger than 30 years with epithelioid sarcoma (cited Spunt et al. as reference 221 and level of evidence 2A).

 This summary is written and maintained by the PDQ Pediatric Treatment Editorial Board, which is editorially independent of NCI.
 The summary reflects an independent review of the literature and does not represent a policy statement of NCI or NIH.
 More information about summary policies and the role of the PDQ Editorial Boards in maintaining the PDQ summaries can be found on the About This PDQ Summary and PDQ® - NCI's Comprehensive Cancer Database pages.